PeculiarVentures/pvpkcs11/README.md

 - Where ECC is supported only secp256r1, secp384r1 and secp521r1 are supported.
 - Where RSA is supported RSA 1024, 2048, 3072 and 4096 are supported.

+## WARNING

+**At this time this solution should be considered suitable for research and experimentation, further code and security review is needed before utilization in a production application.**

 ## Using

 ### Building